ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Message deletion attacks

-Once registered with a Transparency Service, Transparent Statements cannot be deleted.
+Once registered with a Transparency Service, Registered Signed Statements cannot be deleted.
 Thus, any message deletion attack must occur prior to registration else it is indistinguishable from a man-in-the-middle or denial-of-service attack on this interface.